Climate-Data-Dynamics/climate-data-dynamics.github.io/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

-We carry out fundamental research into the role of the ocean and water in the changing climate.
-We use cutting edge data science methods combined with physically based theory and numerical modelling to solve key challenges in this area.
+We carry out fundamental research into the role of the ocean and water in the changing climate using cutting edge data science methods combined with physically based theory and numerical modelling.

 {% include section.html %}